GenniaApp/GenniaServer2/README.md

 pnpm run dev
 ```

+#### database

+we use supabase-postgresql + prisma

+- see .env.example to config prisma env correctly
+- if you init repo or edit prisma schema, run `npx prisma migrate dev` to make sure update schema in database and update prisma client

 ## Deployment

 [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is a production process manager for Node.js applications, which is very easy to use.